 Factors with eigenvalues greater than 1 were extracted.
 These five factors collectively explain 72.05% of the total variance, which is considered acceptable.
-The naming of the
+The naming of the factors was based on the nature of the associated components.

-Table 4Factor Loadings of Indicators on Extracted Factors
+Factor Loadings of Indicators on Extracted Factors